Chair of the LPP Investments Board

-Non-Executive Director, Non-Executive Director on LPP Investments Board and Chair of the LPP Investments Risk Committee
+Robert is also Chair of the LPP Investments Risk Committee

 Robert is Director of Global Pension Investments at GlaxoSmithKline (GSK), where he manages over £18 billion of investments and a substantial derivative portfolio.
 At GSK, Robert sits on a number of pension boards, and he provides strategic advice to GSK’s pension fund trustees in Europe, the United States and Japan.
 Robert established GSK’s London-based pension investment department, where he developed and implemented GSK’s interest rate and inflation hedging strategies.

 Robert’s previous roles include senior treasury and corporate finance positions at Affinity Sutton Group and FCE Bank plc.
 He also served on the board of the Pensions Trust, where he was Deputy Chair of the Investment Committee.